Crack 'n' Cheese

 Optional: You can cook the mac until it is tender, then pour it in the sauce, mix and serve if you are in a hurry.
 But to amp it up to 11, proceed to the next step.

 5) Bake.
 If you used a 2 quart pan and the handle is oven safe, you can bake it right in the pan.
 Otherwise, pour the whole macaroni shebang into a 2 quart Pyrex or CorningWare baking dish.
 If you prefer, pour it into individual serving size oven proof dishes or ramekins.
 Sprinkle with the cheese topping and then the paprika.
+If you are going to add a crunchy topping, add it now.
 Bake at 400°F for 30 minutes or until it begins burbling.
 Keep an eye on it so the top does not burn.

 6) Rest.
 Let it cool for about 15 minutes so nobody's tongue is scalded.
 That cheese holds heat.